Pierlam/Lexerow/README.md

 End OnExcel
 ```

-This a very basic script, but of course it's possible to create more complex script to manage your cases.
+This a very basic script, but of course it's possible to create more complex script to manage different cases.

 ## A C# program to execute the script